 - Inside a Computer System: The series has a system where people meet in a Virtual Reality system, and can even have sex while in the system, and it's indistinguishable from the real thing.
 In one case, eight people lie down on the Virtual Reality couches, and only seven get up; one of the visitors figured a way to kill one of the others by causing their "soul" not to go back into the body, but to stay and effectively be purged when the machine was shut down.

-- It's Personal: In When Gravity Fails, the killer leaves a message, written in the blood of his last victim, next to the corpse, saying, "Audran, you're next."
+- It's Personal: The killer leaves a message, written in the blood of his last victim, next to the corpse, saying, "Audran, you're next."
 Up until that point, Audran didn't even know the guy knew he existed.
 Suddenly, matters become much more urgent.